Estonia Flag Estonia

 Directions

-1. Gut, remove bones, clean, and flatten out fish.
+1. Remove bones, clean, and flatten out fish.

-5. Place fish over straw making sure fish doesn’t touch pan directly.
+6. Place fish over straw, making sure fish doesn’t touch pan directly.

 Cabbage Cream Soup (Soup)

 Estonian cuisine generally revolves around meat dishes, and therefore meat-free soups are not common.
 This cabbage cream soup, however, is one of the popular few.
 The recipe below features cabbage and carrots, though any available vegetables can be added.
-The soup uses flour as a thickener, and three cups of heavy cream account for the “cream” in the name of the soup.
 The soup is served hot and traditionally topped with butter.
-Recipe Serving: Serves 3–4

 Vegetarian